 Tested seeding algorithms.
-We compare the performance of the following four algorithms for comparison, each of which is described in what follows.
+We compare the performance of the following four algorithms, each of which is described in what follows.

-PrPaS (Practical PaS) is the algorithm that is motivated by our theoretical findings.
+Inspired by our theoretical findings, we design PrPaS (Practical PaS) which can work in general graph without any prior information. and we will show its superiority by comparing it to the first three baseline algorithms.
 According to our analysis, we prefer a "good" partition consisting of locally well-connected clusters.
-We employ the random walk based partitioning scheme, borrowed from [41].
+We employ the random walk based partitioning scheme, borrowed from [46].
 Then, with the resulting partition, we just balance the fraction of seeds in each cluster, so that the entire seed budget is allocated in proportion to the cluster size.
-This can be regarded as a practical version of PaS in Section 3.3 in the sense that (i) it works without explicit knowledge of h, which may be hard to be quantified in practice, and (ii) partitioning based on simple random walks is scalable and applicable to large-scale social networks.
+This can be regarded as a practical version of PaS in Section IV-D in the sense that (i) it works without explicit knowledge of h, which may be hard to be quantified in practice, and (ii) partitioning based on simple random walks is scalable and applicable to large-scale social networks.
 We assume the case when h is unknown, thus exact computation of Γ^ inside each cluster is infeasible, which is reason why we use per-cluster random seeding.

-6.2 Results
+B. Results

 We compare the algorithms by the minimum seed budget with which the system hits the state +1 in a reasonable time.
-For convenience, we call this minimum seed budget for a given hitting time x, threshold (x).
+For convenience, we call this minimum seed budget for a given hitting time x, Threshold(x).